Toddy Bear by Don Christensen

 TV scriptwriting

-In the 1960s and 1970s he wrote and directed scripts for animated TV series like DePatie-Freleng's 'Super President' (1967) and 'The Houndcats' (1972), Filmation's 'Journey to the Center of the Earth' (1967) and Hanna-Barbera's 'Scooby-Doo Where Are You?'
+In the 1960s and 1970s, Christensen wrote and directed scripts for animated TV series like DePatie-Freleng's 'Super President' (1967) and 'The Houndcats' (1972), Filmation's 'Journey to the Center of the Earth' (1967) and Hanna-Barbera's 'Scooby-Doo Where Are You?'
 (1969), 'Yogi's Gang' (1973), 'Jeannie' (1973), 'Wait 'Till Your Father Gets Home' (1973-1974), 'The New Shmoo' (1979) - which was based on the popular character from Al Capp's 'Li'l' Abner' -, 'Casper and the Angels' (1979) and 'The Kwicky Koala Show' (1981).

 Final years and death

 Christensen was a member of the Southern California Comic Artist Professionals Society and President of the Comic Art Professional Society.
-He passed away in 2006 from heart failure at age 90.
+He passed away in 2006 from heart failure, at age 90.